careerbuilder/DataScienceAPIDocumentation/JobParseAndNormalize.md

 Summary
 ===========

-The Job Parse and Normalize (JPAN) service parses a Base64-encoded resume and further enriches the parsed data with several normalizations and classifications.
+The Job Parse and Normalize (JPAN) service parses a Base64-encoded job posting and further enriches the parsed data with several normalizations and classifications.

 Specifically, the following enrichments are provided (enrichments marked as optional must be requested):